datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 output of :command:`git annex whereis`, you wonder?

 Together with your room mate, you decide to find out.
-You navigate back into the cloned dataset, and run :command:`git annex whereis` on a file that you once retrieved file content for, and on a file that you did not yet retrieve file content for.
+You navigate back into the installed dataset, and run :command:`git annex whereis` on a file that you once retrieved file content for, and on a file that you did not yet retrieve file content for.
 Here is the output for the retrieved file: